nhatktpm/nhatktpm/README.md

 # Hello😄, I'm Nguyen Truong Nhat
 ### Glad to see you here!
 - 🔭 I’m Nguyen Truong Nhat (Sun Nguyen).
-I'm a Software Engineer
+I'm a Software Engineer.
-- 🌱 I’m a final year student at Cantho University of Technology, I am majoring in software engineering
+- 🌱 I’m a final year student at Cantho University of Technology, I am majoring in software engineering.
 ### Here’s a list of my skills!

 - NodeJs